Mexico 12 min

 Before that, in 2019, Mexico enacted new rules to combat discrimination and unfair labor practices in the workplace.
 These rules require companies with employees in Mexico to create internal policies that help prevent issues of discrimination, intimidation, sexual harassment, and other problems, including the employment of children.

-In 2021, Mexico tightened employment laws regarding outsourcing.
+In 2021, Mexico tightened its employment laws regarding outsourcing.
 Now employees must register their services with the Ministry of Labor.
 This measure aims to encourage employers to consider hiring employees over contractors.

 For example, companies used to be subject to regular inspections for compliance.